All About Social Security Disability

 Today’s SSDI Program

 If you have spent your adult years working and paying for federal taxes, then you have been funding your own disability insurance.
 For the average American worker with a spouse and two children, SSDI is the equivalent of a $580,000 long-term disability insurance policy.

 SSDI is funded by payroll taxes.
 Currently, 6.2% of a worker’s income goes to the Social Security Administration, where the funds are split between SSDI and Social Security retirement benefits.
 The 6.2% tax is only taken from the first $117,000 a worker makes–if you make more than this, your additional income is not subject to the tax.

 Most developed countries around the world also provide disability insurance for their workers.
 In comparison to these countries, the U.S. spends very little federal money funding the SSDI program.
 While the percentage of U.S. workers receiving disability benefits is on par with workers in most other countries, American workers receiving disability benefits generally have to meet more stringent disability requirements and receive less money on a monthly basis.

 Who Receives SSDI Benefits?

 Currently, approximately 8.9 million people receive SSDI benefits, which includes over a million disabled veterans.
-In addition to the workers themselves, 157,000 spouses and nearly 2 million children receive social security benefits as a result of their loved one’s work history.
+In addition to the workers themselves, 157,000 spouses and more than 2 million children receive social security benefits as a result of their loved one’s work history.

 Most people who receive SSDI benefits are in their 50s and 60s.
 The majority worked in unskilled or semi-skilled work, like construction or other physical types of labor.